Cork West Advisory Region

 Milk, Beef and Lamb that is produced from grazed grass is our main competitive advantage and is what consumers are willing to pay higher prices for.
 PastureBase is a new online grassland management tool to help farmers to maximise the use of grazed grass in their system.
 Our advisors are available to support any farmer who wishes to get up and running using PastureBase.

 In conjunction with Clonakilty Agricultural College, Agricultural Education is one of our major activities within the Teagasc Region of Cork West.
 Our Education Officers deliver part-time QQI Level 5 and 6 courses from our training centres in Macroom, Skibbereen and Clonakilty Agricultural College.
 We offer a well-structured part-time option to students who work full-time.
 Our Education staff are also qualified Health and Safety trainers for TAMSII and provide short courses to meet the scheme requirements.

-Schemes and services support is provided by all our Advisors to farmers applying for Basic Payment Scheme, Nitrates Derogation, TAMSII, GLAS, BEEP, BEAM, BGDP, Hen Harrier, Pearl Mussel and any other schemes that arise.
+Schemes and services support is provided by all our Advisors to farmers applying for Basic Payment Scheme, ANC, REAP, Sheep Welfare Scheme, Nitrates Derogation, TAMSII, GLAS, BEEP S, BGDP, Hen Harrier, Pearl Mussel and any other schemes that arise.
 Our Regional Manager is one of Ireland leading experts in the formation of Farm Partnerships having held the position of Farm Business Structures Specialist for a number of years.
 We also offer this service to guide farmers through the process of forming a successful registered farm partnership.